-Like its neighbors, there is not much in the way of attractions here for visitors.
+Armenia feels more like a big town than a departmental capital, far more slow-paced than its coffee-country rivals Manizales and Pereira.
+There is not much in the way of attractions here for visitors.
 Devastated by an earthquake in 1999 that flattened much of the city center, Armenia has never fully recovered.
 The center of the city is makeshift – check out the hastily reconstructed cathedral, made of prefab concrete slabs – and the de facto center has moved north of downtown, along Av Bolívar.

 Most travelers will pass through Armenia only long enough to change buses; however, the city has a fine museum and excellent botanical gardens, which make it interesting enough for a day or so.